aakovalev/articles/How to shoot yourself to the foot with Lombok and Java 8++.md

 == Strange Error

 We were migrating our project to Java 8.
 I thought we could start from the safe option.
-We could just compile the project with Java 8 and specify target platform to Java 7.
+We could just compile the project with Java 8 compiler and specify target platform to Java 7.
 Quick and easy step.
 I honestly did not expect to have any issues at this stage.
 So I made a new build and started executing our test suite with Java 7 runtime.
 Tests were passing one by one but then…Boom!
 We got a crash.
 The stack trace looked like this:
 [source]